Circo-dev/Circo/docs/src/plugindev.md

         schedule_continue(plugin, scheduler) # Scheduling continues after stop or pause (also called after start)

-            localdelivery() # Deliver a message to an actor (e.g. call onmessage) localroutes() # Handle messages that are targeted to actors not (currently) scheduled locally (e.g. during migration). specialmsg() # Handle messages that are targeted to the scheduler (to the box 0) remoteroutes() # Deliver messages to external targets
+            localdelivery() # Deliver a message to an actor (e.g. call onmessage) actor_spawning() # Called when the new actor is already spawned, but before onspawn. localroutes() # Handle messages that are targeted to actors not (currently) scheduled locally (e.g. during migration). specialmsg() # Handle messages that are targeted to the scheduler (to the box 0) remoteroutes() # Deliver messages to external targets